Has Kettlewell done enough to earn Motherwell job?

 "Stuart Kettlewell has put the board in a really awkward position.
 If they've got their eye on someone else, he'll be giving them second thoughts."

-Those others who they have eyes on - Holloway and McCann - might be able to point to successes in England, but how much do either know about the Scottish game?
+The others they might have eyes on - former QPR and Crystal Palace boss Holloway and ex-Peterborough and Hull City chief McCann - might be able to point to successes in England, but how much do either know about the Scottish game?

 Could they prepare a team to face relegation rivals Kilmarnock and Ross County in the next two games as well as Kettlewell might?